Driven (1996 film): Release

+The film premiered at the Floating Film Festival in May 1996, and was screened in the Discovery program at the 1996 Toronto International Film Festival.

-The film aired on KCET on April 22, 1998.
+It aired on KCET on April 22, 1998.

 Reception

 Todd McCarthy of Variety gave the film a mixed review, calling it "Dramatic but not entirely credible."

 David Kronke of the Los Angeles Times gave the film a positive review and wrote that it "possesses a verve and brooding atmosphere all its own."